Deunitato/minimal-mistakes/_posts/2020-05-21-Sentient-Jenkins.md

 Using the `http://<node-ip>:30000` we are able to access the UI for jenkins and start configurations.

+- Configure the ip address for jenkins server to be accessible at port `8080`

+- Configure the security
+	- Manage jenkins > Configure Global Security > CRFC Protection > Check the enable proxy

+## ** DO not go beyond this point > Skip to next step ** ##

 Plugins installed:
 - Github related authourity and pipeline
 - Kubernetes api